 Indian food is not easy to make

-Of course, this gave me the opportunity to explore other cuisines, but one can eat out only so many times without it putting a hole in your pocket, and screwing up your health.
-Makes it harder when you prefer vegetarian food and there are only a few options available to you.
+Of course, this gave me the opportunity to explore other cuisines, but one can eat out only so many times without it putting a hole in your pocket.

-So get your mum/brother/ex-boss/that-one-person-who-always-smells-like-cookies, on the phone!
-Get your recipes together and get cooking, good lookin’ (and then send me some food because I really do hate cooking, and I suck at it).
+So get your mum/brother/ex-boss on the phone!
+Get your recipes together and get cooking, good lookin’ (and then send me some food because I really do hate cooking).

 Try not to convert to your home currency

-I come from a semi-privileged background, so my tips may not be helpful for everybody.
-So, if you have any other tips, let me know.
+I come from a semi-privileged background, so my tips may not be helpful to everybody.
+So, if you have any other tips, let us know in the comments.
 Seriously.
 I’m still learning to live a frugal life, and it doesn’t always go well.

 Become a master at time management

 This one is paramount because being late does not bode well here at all.
 There are two kinds of Indians in my experience: the ones who arrive half an hour early, and the ones who arrive half an hour late.

 Yes, not all Indians are late.
 I kid you not, my parents arrive at the airport almost 5 hours in advance for an international flight!

 When you come from a country where you go to the bus stop and hope that the bus you have to catch comes in half an hour tops (because the public transport people care about the schedule less than you), you tend to start seeing time for what it really is: a social construct which doesn’t have to be taken seriously.